Owl Mountains: Geography

 The Owl Mountains cover an area of about 200 km2 and stretch over 26 km between the historic Lower Silesian region and Kłodzko Land.
 Apart from the main ridge, the subdivisions of Garb Dzikowca and Wzgórza Wyrębińskie can be distinguished.

-The range is bounded by the valley of the Bystrzyca river in the northwest, forming a natural border with the adjacent Waldenburg Mountains (Góry Wałbrzyskie).
-In the southeast, the border is marked out by Srebrna Góra pass, separating them from the Bardzkie Mountains (Góry Bardzkie).
+The range is bounded by the valley of the Bystrzyca river in the northwest, forming a natural border with the adjacent Wałbrzych Mountains.
+In the southeast, the border is marked out by Srebrna Góra pass, separating them from the Bardzkie Mountains.
 In the north, the border is on Kotlina Distrabiekenstein and in the south on Obniżenie Noworudzkie and Włodzickie Hills.
 In the southwest, the broad Kłodzko Valley stretches to the Table Mountains (Góry Stołowe), the Stone Mountains (Góry Kamienne), and the border with the Czech Republic.

 Seen from the Silesian Lowlands in the northeast, the Owl Mountains form a comparatively steep edge of the Central Sudetes, though the range is very diversified in terms of height.
 The highest peaks are Wielka Sowa ("Great Owl", at 1014 m in altitude) and Kalenica (964 m) with their observation towers.
 Other peaks reach heights from about 600 m to 980 m metres above sea level.